Last date modified: 2026-May-18

 The new Word Document will inherit all the field values from the original document in the data source used to generate it.

-For example, if there are 10 fields with values populated on Document 1, after running document assembly the new Word document will have the same 10 field values, including Contracts Related Documents, so the Word document will appear in the Related Items Pane in the Contracts Viewer.
+For example, if there are 10 fields with values populated on Document 1, after running document assembly the new Word document will have the same 10 field values, including Contracts Related Documents.
+Therefore the Word document will appear in the Related Items Pane in the Contracts Viewer.

 Supported field types that can be mapped to tokens